 Dallas Dog Bite Attorney

 Dog bite injuries in Dallas, Texas are very serious offenses and can lead to severe injuries, mostly to children caught around a dangerous dog.
 Dallas dog owners must follow city and state ordinances regarding dangerous dogs and even ordinary dogs.
-If you or a loved one have been injured in a dog attack or due to dog bites, contact our Dallas dog bite attorney at The Benton Law Firm as you may have a claim against the dog owner.
+If you or a loved one have been injured in a dog attack or due to dog bites, contact our Dallas dog bite attorneys at The Benton Law Firm by calling (214) 777-7777.
+You may have a claim against the dog’s owner.

 Dog Bites in Texas